-Charlie, a military veteran, received his commission from the U.S. Navy’s Officer Candidate School in Newport, RI and served five years on active duty in the Navy as a Surface Warfare Officer onboard a guided missile destroyer homeported in Norfolk, VA.
-Amongst Charlie’s many Navy contributions was his recognized leadership of the ship’s anti-submarine warfare division during three overseas deployments.
+Charlie, a military veteran, received his commission from the U.S. Navy’s Officer Candidate School in Newport, RI and served five years on active duty in the Navy as a Surface Warfare Officer onboard a guided missile destroyer homeported in Norfolk, VA where he led the ship’s anti-submarine warfare division during three overseas deployments.

-After Charlie honorably concluded his military career, he moved to New Jersey, to work on a congressional staff and subsequently in various roles in three state government administrations.
+After concluding his military career, Charlie moved to New Jersey, where he worked on a congressional staff and subsequently in various roles in three state government administrations.
 Over the next fifteen years, Charlie served as a Senior Advisor to the Office of New Jersey Governor, as the Deputy Commissioner for the New Jersey Department of Banking and Insurance, and as a Director in the New Jersey Department of Labor and Workforce Development.

-Charlie was born in Massachusetts, and then was raised in upstate New York.
-He is the proud father of a beautiful daughter, and he holds a Bachelor’s Degree in Political Science from Princeton University.
+Charlie was born in Massachusetts, and was raised in upstate New York.
+He holds a Bachelor’s Degree in Political Science from Princeton University.